 Make Failure A Stepping Stone To Success

 The key to all of this is to allow your staff to dive into the failed meetings.
-The failed meetings serve as a platform for them to drill down to discover why they failed and come up with solutions to try for the next meeting.
-If they are afraid to admit failure to you and hide it, you all lose.
-You have to give them the comfort to say they failed and also the accountability to come up with a solution.
-What is wonderful about this process is what amazing things will get discovered in those "post" meeting analysis and the solutions they will come up with to ensure success.
+It is not about how many failed meetings there are, as long as they can look at those failures and drill down to why they failed, and come up with solutions to try going forward.
+If they are afraid to admit they failed and hide it, you all lose.
+You have to give them a safe environment to talk about that failure while providing accountability and support to allow them to come up with a solution.
+The value of this process is what will get discovered in those post-meeting analysis and the solutions they will come up with to ensure success.

 Success Breeds Success

 On top of that release of dopamine, another aspect of Hu is that when we succeed or see others on our team do well, we get a hit of serotonin, which creates a sense of pride, confidence, a feeling of increased status, and a boost in our leadership capacity.
 So our success or the team's success actually creates a win/win cycle.

 Regardless of what your team does, whether it be virtual, front-line operations or, something in the corporate or office setting, there are goals that each can be setting and pursuing.
 Once they do, they will succeed, and nothing breeds success like success.
 If something is key to the progress of your team, measure it, and set some goals.
 Performance Leadership - Think About It!

 We have been exploring an excellent article by Jeff Haden on the traits of what makes an exceptional employee.
 He outlined eight traits of exceptional employees, and I believe he hit the nail on the head in his article.
 What I have been looking at with you is the question; can you, as a leader, create exceptional employees?

 My contention is that this is entirely possible, and in fact, I have seen it done many times.
 Let me focus on one particular trait for our study today.